Simultaneous Graphical Dynamic Modeling: Eigenstructure

 Some general points about the eigenstructure of $\bGamma$ follow from the corresponding directed graph.
 A \textit{cycle} is a path in the directed graph corresponding to $\bGamma$ that begins and ends at the same node, following the direction of the arrows, with an \textit{order} given by the number of nodes in the cycle.
 Let $r$ be the greatest number of nodes included in any collection of disjoint cycles in the directed graph.
-The following results hold. \begin{itemize}\itemsep-3pt \item $\bGamma$ has at least $q-r$ zero eigenvalues, as $(-\delta)^{q-r}$ is a factor of the characteristic polynomial. \item For acyclic graphs, $r=0$ and $g_i=0$ for all $i = 1:q$ \citep[Chapter 3]{cvetkovic_spectra_1980}.
-In such a case, the order of the series can be permuted so that the resulting $\bGamma$ is strictly lower triangular with zero diagonal elements, and the simultaneous system reduces to a compositional factorization of $p(\y)$. \item If $\bGamma$ has at least one cycle and all cycles are of even order, then all non-zero eigenvalues of $\bGamma$ occur in pairs $\pm \lambda$ \citep[Theorem 5]{marimont_system_1969}; when this condition holds for odd $q$, at least one of the $g_i$ is 0. \end{itemize}
+The following results hold. \begin{itemize} \item $\bGamma$ has at least $q-r$ zero eigenvalues, as $(-\delta)^{q-r}$ is a factor of the characteristic polynomial.